siddharth1009maker/Netflix/README.md

 # Netflix
-A responsive Netfilx landing page using HTML , CSS .
+A responsive Netfilx landing page using HTML , CSS  and Javascript.